Lorenzen Wright: Professional career

-Wright was selected seventh overall by the Los Angeles Clippers in the 1996 NBA Draft out of the University of Memphis.
+Wright was selected seventh overall by the Los Angeles Clippers in the 1996 NBA draft out of the University of Memphis.
 On April 26, 1997, as a rookie, Wright scored what would be a postseason career-high 17 points in a Game 2 loss against the Utah Jazz.
 The Clippers would go on to lose the series.
 The following season, on December 26, 1997, Wright scored a season-high 32 points and grabbed 15 rebounds in an overtime loss to the Los Angeles Lakers.
 Wright moved on to the Atlanta Hawks in 1999, and averaged a career high 12.4 points per game with them during the 2000-01 NBA season.
 He was traded to the Memphis Grizzlies on June 27, 2001.
 On January 6, 2003, Wright scored 20 points and grabbed 14 rebounds in a 106-102 win over the New Orleans Hornets.
 Wright returned to the Hawks in 2006.

 On February 16, 2008, he was involved in a multiplayer trade, going from Atlanta to Sacramento for Mike Bibby.

 He held career averages of 8.0 points and 6.4 rebounds per game, playing in 778 (793 including playoffs) NBA games over 13 seasons.

 Personal life

+In 2000, Wright and three native-Memphis NBA players, Todd Day, Penny Hardaway and Elliot Perry, provided financial assistance to Travis Butler, a Memphis orphan whose tragic story garnered national attention.

 Wright founded the Sierra Simone Wright Scholarship Fund after the death of his infant daughter in March 2003.

-During the summer of 2003, he returned to the University of Memphis to finish his degree.
+In 2003, Wright returned to the University of Memphis to finish his degree.

-During his first stint in Atlanta, Wright and three other Memphis-native NBA players (Todd Day, Penny Hardaway, and Elliot Perry) provided financial assistance to Travis Butler, a Memphis orphan whose tragic story garnered national attention.
+He had six other children with Wright-Robinson: Lorenzo Wright Jr. (born 1995), Loren (born 1997), twins Lamar and Shamar (both born 2000), and Sofia (born 2007).